YuhengHuang87/TE_crossover/Identify CO in PacBio pool-seq data/README.md

    perl match_read_SNP_location.pl
    cat *_aln_A6_benchmark_pool_sorted_que20_read_posi > aln_A6_benchmark_pool_sorted_que20_read_posi
 4. Identify reads that show switches of parental origins (process separately for reference A6/A7 and A4): perl sort_sliding_window_reads_chr_position.pl
-5. Identify candidate CO reads and exclude reads that show more than one parental origin switches: perl reads_share_refers_breakpoints.pl
+5. Identify candidate CO reads and reads that show more than one parental origin switches: perl reads_share_refers_breakpoints.pl
+6. Zoom in the location of CO and filter out reads when the CO breakpoint is located near the edge of the alignment: perl CO_location_exclu_double_CO_close_edge.pl